Food Addiction Treatment Programs

 Is There a Cure for Food Addiction?

 According to The Food Addiction Institute, it is possible to overcome food addiction.
 Like other addictions, the condition may not be “cured” with a single course of treatment.
 But treatment can help to bring the condition into remission and can help you to repair any psychological, social, and economic damage.2

 Don’t Face This Alone.
 Private, Professional Online Therapy Can Help You.

 The goals of food addiction treatment are to:

 - Address other issues associated with the illness, such as shame and low self-esteem.

 Treatment for food addiction is similar to treatment for drug addiction.
 It typically includes counseling and support groups to help reduce cravings and to prevent relapse.
+Some insurance providers offer coverage for eating disorder treatment.
 Medications may also be used to reduce binge-eating episodes and/or suppress appetite.3

 Food Addiction Withdrawal